DietkeSt/bark-buddies/README.md

 3. **Update:**
 - Services: Admin can update service details, regular users cannot.
-- Bookings: Users can update their bookings by cancelling or deleting.
+- Bookings: Users can update their bookings by cancelling or editing.
 - Comments: Only Admin can approve comments.
 - Availability: Only Admin can modify unavailable dates.